 Instead of spending a lot of time worrying about your competition, why not leverage them as a useful resource with the right competitor analysis tools?

-The practice of competitive intelligence continues to be a strong initiative for businesses of varying sizes.
-Data from Crayon’s 2019 State of Competitive Intelligence Report revealed 41 percent of the people surveyed for the report “strongly agree” on the integral part competitive intelligence plays in the success of their organization.
+Data from Crayon’s 2019 State of Competitive Intelligence Report reveal that 41 percent of respondents “strongly agree” on the integral part competitive intelligence plays in the success of their organization.

 What is Competitive Intelligence?

 According to Fuld and Company competitive intelligence is the:

 “…collection and analysis of information to anticipate competitive activity, see past market disruptions and dispassionately interpret events.”

 In other words, the competitive intelligence gathered can help you plan a better marketing strategy, make you more appealing to prospects, and improve your online reputation.

 Competitive Intelligence Step 1: Identify the Competition and Gather the Right Data

 Gathering actionable information from rival businesses requires you to look at the right competitors.
 In some cases, this might be the store next to you or a specific company based on the other side of the planet.
 Your list of competitors will fall into one of the following categories (we suggest finding between 5-10 business for each category):

 The easiest way to figure out the competition is to create a list of businesses in your industry that attract the same customers as you.